Sync data

 What to do next

-You have now completed data synchronization.
-Continue to the next tutorial to learn how to transform basic user information and website access log data in Spark.
+Data synchronization is complete.
+Continue to the next tutorial to transform basic user information and website access log data in Spark.
 For details, see Transform data.